January 30 – June 6, 2026

 As more and more of the product lifecycle can be automated and augmented with AI, Product managers who bring their uniquely human skills to the role will thrive and create the most successful products.
 These human skills are critical in effective customer discovery, driven by listening, synthesis, creativity, empathy, experimentation and validation.
 This workshop will give participants a discovery framework and active practice in key techniques.

-JUNE OFFICE HOURS TOPICS:
+FEBRUARY OFFICE HOURS TOPICS

 Customer Discovery